AdamKhanBM/AdamKhanBM/README.md

 ### 🔬 About Me

 - 🧬 **Bioinformatics Enthusiast**: Leveraging computational tools to decode biological data.
-- 🧪 **Cancer Researcher**: Focused on understanding cancer genomics and proteomics.
+- 🧪 **Cancer Researcher**: Focused on understanding MoA of potencial anti-cancer agents.
 - 🤖 **Machine Learning Advocate**: Applying ML and AI techniques to advance biomedical discoveries.
-- 🌐 **AI Explorer**: Fascinated by artificial intelligence and its potential in healthcare.
+- 🌐 **AI Explorer**: Fascinated by artificial intelligence and its potential for science.

 ---